diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/opencalphad.md

 OpenCalphad is an OpenMP-parallelized open-source software suite designed for thermodynamic calculations in multicomponent systems.

 The main executable in the image is the `oc6P` executable.
 The diagrams produced by OpenCalphad are plotted with the `gnuplot` executable, also embedded in the image.

-### Using the OpenCalphad on the tutorial example
+### Using OpenCalphad on the tutorial example

 The input file `input.OCM` allows us to plot the phase diagram for the C-Fe system.
 It is adapted from the `map1.OCM` example from the *macros* directory of the [official repository](https://github.com/sundmanbo/opencalphad/tree/v.6.0/macros) corresponding to the release version of the software embedded in the container (`v.6.0`).
-A description of this example can be found in the official [documentation](https://github.com/sundmanbo/opencalphad/blob/v.6.0/documentation/OC-macros.pdf) at page 14 under section 4.3.3: *Phase diagram for C-Fe*.
+A description of this example can be found in the official [documentation](https://github.com/sundmanbo/opencalphad/blob/v.6.0/documentation/OC-macros.pdf) on page 14, under section 4.3.3: *Phase diagram for C-Fe*.

 To run the computation: